 All members are expected to participate in at least 3 meetings per year of 2 hours each and participate in projects between meetings.
-All members are to inform the chair(s) if they will miss a meeting.
-To maintain historical knowledge, diversity of membership and member preferences within the advisory group, membership appointments will be staggered within a timeframe of 1-3 years.
+All members are to inform the chair(s) if they will miss a meeting and are requested to withdraw membership if unable to attend meetings on a regular basis.
+To maintain historical knowledge, diversity of membership and member preferences within the advisory group, membership appointments will be staggered within a time frame of 1-3 years.
 When joining, members will be asked for their preference of a 1, 2, or 3 year term.
 Specific assignments can be revisited by the co-chairs as needed at the request of a member.
 Terms can be held for a maximum of 3 years.
 Additional renewal may be possible to allow a member to assume the chair role, if requested.